LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Emulates the dynamic behavior of a DC motor, but doesn't drive any hardware.
   Used in the examples, may also be used for prototyping or debugging.

-- :ref:`Motor kit pump`
+- :ref:`Adafruit DC Motor Hat`

-  Drives Adafruit's `DC & Stepper Motor HAT for Raspberry Pi <https://www. adafruit.com/product/2348>`_ in Volts, using Adafruit's Blinka library.
+  Drives up to 4 DC motors using Adafruit's `DC & Stepper Motor HAT for Raspberry Pi <https://www.adafruit.com/product/2348>`_, using either Adafruit's Blinka library or :mod:`smbus2` if driven from a Raspberry Pi.
+  Although this component can also drive stepper motors, this feature was not implemented.

   ..
 Important::
      This actuator was written for a specific application, so it may not be